luis-guillen/Genetic_Algorithm_Trains/README.md

-Based on the information gathered, here is a draft README for your project:

----

 # 🚝 Genetic Algorithm for Train Scheduling

 This project implements a genetic algorithm to optimize the scheduling of train arrivals at various operational docks.
 The goal is to minimize the total waiting time and penalties incurred by trains waiting for their turn at a dock.